What is Paper Profile?

 What do I get from the Paper Profile?

 Being a product declaration, Paper Profile presents in an open and uniform way the most relevant environmental parameters related to papermaking.
 Compiled to an A4 sheet it gives a good and easily readable overview of the environmental characteristic of a specific product.
 Paper Profile enables the professional pulp, paper and paperboard buyer to make well informed product choices.

 How do the Paper Profile companies ensure the reliability of the data?
 How is the quality of the data assured in the Paper Profile forms?
 Is it verified?

 The figures presented in the Paper Profile come from the mill’s data collection system, which is used for monitoring environmental performance and legal compliance.
 The Paper Profile data can be verified by an external auditor/verifier as part of the audit of a mill’s environmental management system or within a separate verification process.
 In that case an external independent auditor has checked and verified the figures and the calculation of the Paper Profile in question.
 If the Paper Profile is verified, the verifier’s logo is shown on the upper right corner of the form.

 What are the differences between Eco-labels and Paper Profile?

-Paper Profile openly declares figures of the most relevant environmental parameters related to paper making, while specific parameter figures of an Eco-label are usually not publicly available.
+Paper Profile openly declares figures of the most relevant environmental parameters related to pulp, paper and paperboard making, while specific parameter figures of an Eco-label are usually not publicly available.
 Eco-labels indicate that the product in question fulfils a certain criteria, set and/or verified by an independent third party.
 Paper Profile enables the user to do their own judgements, based on their priorities.
 Like Paper Profile, Eco-labels are voluntary.

 How does the Paper Profile differ from an Environmental Statement, e.g. such as EMAS statement/EMAS report?